-- Less intensive public participation processes took place per area in the form of community meetings February/ March 2020 facilitated by the Ward Councillors assisted by Officials.
-This was followed by Sectoral Departmental Meetings- DWS, Coghsta, Treasury Budget Engagement during April 2021. - Noted that we further engagement with Councillors took place during March and a further session will took place in May 2021 to explain the IDP and the Budget processes as well as the approval of the documents.
-The Speaker of the Council inform the Councillors officially regarding the approval of the final compliance processes in the wake of the Lockdown as formal meetings as well as public sessions are prohibited.
-Unfortunately, workshops were arranged beside political inputs received on an IDP/Budget before the approval of the final document in June 2021.
+- Less intensive public participation processes will be embarked upon per area in the form of community meetings as from March 2023 facilitated by the all Councillors and Senior Management.
+The next round will be during April/ May 2023 with the Ward Councillors assisted by Officials.
+This will be followed by Sectoral Departmental Meetings- DWS, Coghsta, Treasury Budget Engagement during April/ May 2023. - Noted that we further engagement with Councillors took place during March and a further session will took place in May 2023 to explain the IDP and the Budget processes as well as the approval of the documents.
+The Speaker of the Council inform the Councillors officially regarding the approval of the final compliance processes.
+The municipality's process is a bit delayed due to the By-election held in 2 February 2022.
+Unfortunately, workshops will be arranged beside political inputs received on an IDP/Budget before the approval of the final document in June 2023.
 Community were inputs was received as the documents is available in electronic format.
 Stakeholder groups will be informed through the official website and cell phone link.
-Noted an advertisement to be placed in the Gemsbok 7 July 2021, a weekly newspaper, and placed at all public municipal spaces as prescribed by the MFMA for further public consent;
+Noted an advertisement to be placed in the Gemsbok 2023, a weekly newspaper, and placed at all public municipal spaces as prescribed by the MFMA for further public consent;

-- The second of Public Engagements meetings could not be followed as scheduled as a result of the National Lockdown is called off by the South African government.
+- The second of Public Engagements meetings were conducted as scheduled in the process plan.
 This includes the Ward Councillors and it is per area-base.
-Representative Forum Meetings took place per department as from March 2021 till June 2021 to informed the IDP document; - Public Hearing were partially held in April 2021 due to n after the National Lockdown as the Regulation levels improved; - IGR Meetings with the district municipality and other sector departments also took place through meetings scheduled by SALGA.
+Representative Forum Meetings will be scheduled for March 2023 till June 2023 to informed the IDP document; - Public Hearing will partially held in April/ May 2023 to strengthen the participation process; - IGR Meetings with the district municipality and other sector departments also took place and will continue especially those scheduled by SALGA.
 Certain reports were also submitted to Coghsta and Treasury to explain the financial situation of the municipality.
-The purpose was to gather information regarding challenges that could hampering socio-economic development; and - Assessment of existing level of development to set priority issues is also submitted to COGHTA as changes were made on MIG projects.
+The purpose is to gather information to address challenges that could hampering socioeconomic development; and - Assessment of existing level of development to set priority issues will also be submitted to COGHTA as changes were made on MIG projects.
 Information on causes of priority issues will be collected and the available resources were reviewed.